CowDev/wordpress-framework/README.md

 - *[Javascript/CSS minifier:][8]* A javascript/CSS minifier, used to combine and minify the javascripts.

 #### Customizing
-In case you want to use this theme as a company, be sure to change the mail address in *config/global-config.php*, change the backend styling in the base theme (folder *admin*), and change the footer message in *inc/_wp-backend.php* > *cowdev_footer()*.
+In case you want to use this theme as a company, be sure to change the backend styling in the base theme (folder *admin*), and change the footer message in *inc/_wp-backend.php* > *cowdev_footer()*.

 ## Updating